Go Back Email LinkDownload PDF

 Making short rib bolognese sauce

-• Remove the beef pieces from the pan and shred it with 2 forks.
+• Remove the beef pieces from the pan and shred them with 2 forks.
 Add the shredded meat back to the pan and continue to simmer, uncovered, until thickened, about 30 minutes to 1 hour.

 • Meanwhile, bring a large pot of water—about 4 quarts—to a boil with 4 teaspoons of kosher salt (the water should taste as salty as the ocean).
 Add the pappardelle to the boiling water and cook following the package instructions.

 • Taste the sauce and adjust the seasonings with salt, pepper, and sugar, as needed, to taste.
+Add a splash of pasta water if needed to loosen.

 • Drain the pasta and return it to the cooking pot.
 Add as much of the sauce as you need and toss to coat.